Meeting Cost Reduction:

 According to Harvard Business Review, executives spend on average 23 hours per week in meetings.
 If you also calculate the hours of all participants, the total expenses in large enterprises become massive.

 Many companies try to solve this with video calls and online whiteboards.
 These tools help – but without a structured framework, they often replicate old inefficiencies.
-That’s where a different approach comes in.
-We call it “Digital Workshop” – a structured, technology‑enabled format for collaborative meetings.

 The Full Business Impact of Meeting Cost Reduction